Yamaha XT700 Tenere

 As for the other 999 reasons, after less than an hour’s riding I can see why this third generation of Honda’s sophisticated electro-hydraulic Dual Clutch Transmission system (baffling image right, baffling video below) is expected to outsell manual ATs.
 They say last year, of the Hondas sold with optional DCT (VFR1200X, Crosstourer, VFR1200F, NC750X and -S), less than half were manuals.

-I’ve not read the recent rush of road tests to glean the impression but Honda’s prolonged promo campaign for the Africa Twin appears to have paid off.
-Their nostalgia-tinted hype in reviving the rugged spirit of the original 1980s Africa Twin (right) may conveniently skip over the similar XL1000V Varadero (right) which sold in the UK till about 2011 and now goes used from two grand.
-That seems to be a bike which most actual owners recall far more fondly than reviewers or pundits and is what Honda have succeeded in comprehensively eclipsing – not the original AT which is from another era.
+I’ve not read the recent rush of road tests to glean the impression, but Honda’s prolonged promo campaign for the Africa Twin appears to have paid off.
+Their nostalgia-tinted hype in reviving the rugged spirit of the original 1980s Africa Twin (right) conveniently skips the similar XL1000V Varadero (right) which sold in the UK till about 2011 and now goes used from two grand.
+That seems to be a bike which most actual owners recall far more fondly than reviewers or pundits, and is what Honda have succeeded in comprehensively eclipsing with the new AT – not the original AT which is from another era.
 Good technical article on the AT.

 The test bike I tried was fully optioned: luggage racks (hideous topbox removed on request), crash bars, spots, centre stand, taller screen.
 Maybe the hot grips were extras too.

 Outside the shop the dealer explained how the DCT works.
 On the right bar you have a rocker switch (below left) marked Neutral; Drive and – on this latest DCT – three Sport settings.
 Once the stand is up you press D, open the throttle and glide away like a scooter.